60 Pottstown Pike Chester Springs, PA 19425

 It may be tempting to ignore your missing tooth.
 How harmful could it be to have one tooth missing?
 The truth is that a single gap in your smile can lead to many problems.
 This includes problems biting and chewing food, neighboring teeth shifting or leaning towards the gap, and bone loss in the underlying jaw.

 These negative consequences can impact your oral health.
-Dr. Jason Petekis will suggest an implant-supported crown in Chester Springs, PA to replace your single missing tooth.
+Dr. Jason Petkevis will suggest an implant-supported crown in Chester Springs, PA to replace your single missing tooth.
 This solution will improve the appearance of your smile and your oral health.

 What is an Implant-Supported Crown?